georgeslabreche/opssat-orbitai/results/OPERATIONS.md

 - Other operations unrelated to the OrbitAI experiment were executed.

 ### Pass 7352
-Via the 7352.OMAC.sh macro:
+The following was scheduled via the 7353.OMAC.sh macro but was not executed due to ground segment problems:
-- Logged the content of the the app's toGround folder to check if the app ran correctly.
+- Fetched the content of the the app's toGround folder to check if the app ran correctly.
 - Tarred the app's toGround folder for downlink and ground analysis.
 - Other operations unrelated to the OrbitAI experiment were executed.

 ### Pass 7353
-Via the 7353.OMAC.sh macro:
+The following was scheduled via the 7353.OMAC.sh macro but was not executed due to ground segment problems:
-- Logged the content of the the app's toGround folder to check if the app ran correctly.
+- Fetched the content of the the app's toGround folder to check if the app ran correctly.
 - Tarred the app's toGround folder for downlink and ground analysis.
 - Moved log files for later deletion to manage disk usage.

+### Pass 7360
+Moved to from primary (Chain-A) to secondary (Chain-B) ground station due to problems in primary.
+- Fetched the content of the the app's toGround folder to check if the app ran correctly.
+- Tarred the app's toGround folder.
+Cound not downlink due to SpaceWire not being configured for Chain-B.
+- Moved log files for later deletion to manage disk usage.
+- In MATIS: Switched from SpaceWire to CAN to to attemp downlink in next pass.